BridgeCom GDPR and Privacy Policy

 Changes to our privacy policy

 We keep our privacy policy under regular review and place any updates on this web page.
-This privacy policy was last updated on 6th February 2025.
+This privacy policy was last updated on 19th April 2026.

 How to contact us